Meniscus transplant: Results

 Multiple articles report the results of meniscal transplantation.
 Unfortunately, because these studies are mainly uncontrolled, retrospective case series, drawing conclusions regarding meniscal transplantation is difficult.
 No study has compared meniscus deficient patients who received meniscal transplantation with those who did not.
 Designing and conducting a study in this way is difficult.
 A recent systematic review of the literature determined that “good early and midterm results of cryo-preserved or fresh-frozen, non-irradiated meniscal allograft transplantation can be achieved in a relatively young patient with only mild chondromalacia (lower than Outerbridge grade 3) [cartilage degeneration] who is not overweight and has a stable, mechanically aligned lower extremity, if the allograft is sized radiographically by use of anteroposterior and lateral films and the allograft meniscal horns have bony attachments and are fixed by bony techniques..."
 However, Stone et al. published long-term results of meniscus transplantation with simultaneous repair of the articular cartilage and demonstrated a mean estimated procedure survival time of 9.9 years.
 Significant improvements in pain relief, activity, and function were found over the course of follow-up indicating patients improve significantly within the first two years after surgery and that these improvements are maintained over time.

 Controversies

 There is a lack of consensus between surgeons in key areas of meniscal transplantation.
 Questions remain concerning indications, long-term efficacy, as well as allograft sizing, processing and fixation techniques.
 Most surgeons, however, agree that meniscal transplantation seems to afford at least short- to medium-term benefit.

 Meniscal transplantation is a novel surgical technique designed to improve the biology and biomechanics of a meniscus deficient knee.
 Improvements in short-term and long-term subjective and objective outcome measures have been demonstrated.
-Scientifically rigorous and long-term follow-up studies will likely strengthen and refine conclusions and recommendations regarding its use.